U.S. safety regulators upgrade Kia Sorento sunroof probe

-WASHINGTON May 17 U.S. safety regulators have upgraded an investigation involving 65,347 Kia Sorento sport utility vehicles after receiving consumer complaints that the optional glass sunroof had shattered.
+WASHINGTON U.S. safety regulators have upgraded an investigation involving 65,347 Kia (000270.KS) Sorento sport utility vehicles after receiving consumer complaints that the optional glass sunroof had shattered.

 The National Highway Traffic Safety Administration has upgraded its probe to an engineering analysis from a preliminary evaluation, which was opened in October, according to documents filed online.